-- Opportunity to ask questions – general ones about the subject or specific queries about your business, and get practical answers that will work for you.
+- the opportunity to ask questions: general ones about the subject or specific queries about your business, and get practical answers that will work for you

-- We limit numbers on courses so that each individual gets the help and attention that they need.
+- we limit numbers on courses so that each person gets the help and attention they need

-- Our courses are accredited and audited so that you can be assured of their quality and content.
+- our courses are accredited and audited, so you can be assured of their quality and content

-- Learn from other participants on the course – tips to improve your business, networking opportunities.
-You might even meet some potential new customers.
+- learning from other participants on the course: tips to improve your business and networking opportunities, you might even meet some potential new customers

-- Our trainers can adapt the training content to the specific needs of the participants.
+- trainers that adapt the training content to the specific needs of the participants

-The Accredited Level 2 Award in Food Safety in Catering course run by the council consists of a total of six hours of tuition on food hygiene, covering the following subjects:
+The Principles of Food Safety in Catering (Level 2) course run by the council consists of six hours of tuition on food hygiene.
+It covers the following subjects:

 - costs of poor hygiene